zbarge/listwise/README.rst

 In order to use all of the features of this package you must have an active subscription with listwisehq. https://www.listwisehq.com/email-address-cleaner/index.php

-This packaged was developed during my employment with Kennedy Marketing Group.
+This package was developed during my employment with Kennedy Marketing Group.
 Thanks to them for giving me permission to open-source this.

 - listwise enables users to easily clean email addresses via the ListWise REST API.